kmnlsm/CNCERP/README.md

 You may also join the mailing list at: http://lists.sourceforge.net/lists/listinfo/web-erp-users The answers to most questions can be found by searchng the forums, or the mailing list archives at: https://sourceforge.net/p/web-erp/mailman/

-## Contribute to the webERP project
+## Contribute to the CNCERP project
 Contributions of code and documententation including How-Tos with screen-shots etc are very much appreciated.
 If your business has done such training materials for your own team this will no doubt be useful to many others and a productive way that you could contribute.
 Contributions in the form of bug reports or other feedback through the forums or mailing lists above also help to improve the project.

 Guidelines for contributing code can be found at: http://www.weberp.org/Development.html